deeptronos/RustWebDevelopment/README.md

 ---

-Call `docker-compose up --build` on a freshly-installed pull of this repo to start a PostgreSQL Docker container.
+Call `docker-compose up --build` on a freshly-installed pull of this repo to start 2 Docker containers running the database and Rust web app.

 There may be issues with volumes or something... use the following command to fix it: